avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 The phylogenetic tree represents our best guess at the relationships between different lineages of *V. cholerae*, based on similarities and differences between their DNA.
 Time is represented along from left to right, with the left-hand side of the tree being the furthest back in the time and the right-hand side of the tree being the most recent.
-Some of the known lineages of *V. cholerae* are represented by triangles at the ends of the branches, on the right-hand side of the tree.
-If you start at two of the triangles at the ends of the branches, e.g. the triangles representing 7PET and Classical, and follow back along two branches from right to left, you will reach an 'internal node' further to the left in the tree where those branches meet.
+If you start at two of the triangles (representing lineages) at the ends of the branches, e.g. the triangles representing 7PET and Classical, and follow back along two branches from right to left, you will reach an 'internal node' further to the left in the tree where those branches meet.
 This internal node (represented by a red circle in the tree) represents the last common ancestor of the lineages represented by the two triangles, e.g. the last common ancestor of 7PET and Classical, which is estimated to have existed about 1880 (`Feng et al 2008`_).
 On the other hand,